colbyj/bride-of-frankensystem/docs/building/your_own_pages.rst

 Place the file in ``templates/simple/`` and reference it in ``PAGE_LIST`` as ``simple/<filename>``.

-To advance the participant, link or redirect to one of these routes:
+To advance the participant, link or redirect to one of these routes (URL paths BOFS responds to):

 - ``/redirect_next_page`` — go to the next page in ``PAGE_LIST``.
 - ``/redirect_to_page/<path>`` — go to a specific page (e.g., ``/redirect_to_page/questionnaire/demographics``).